pivotal/docs-tap/getting-started/about-supply-chains.md

    </td>
    <td><code>ootb-supply-chain-testing.tanzu.vmware.com</code>
    </td>
-   <td>The Out of the Box Testing contains all of the same elements as the Source to URL.
+   <td>Out of the Box Testing contains all of the same elements as the Source to URL.
 It allows developers to specify a Tekton pipeline that runs as part of the CI step of the supply chain.
 <ul>

 <li>The application tests using the Tekton pipeline.